Private fishing lakes in Ruby, Arizona

 Fishing conditions in Ruby, Arizona lakes

-Today the Town Lake is almost dry due to lack of rainfall.
+The Town Lake is almost dry due to lack of rainfall.
 The photo illustrates its last water as it dried up.
 The catchment for this lake runs up behind the school and mercantile.

 We request all equipment, fishing tackle, rat-nests of line, drink cans, snack wrappers and bait containers go home with you.
 We once found an owl with fishing line entrapment of its legs!